Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: RESULTS

 Figure~\ref{fig_phasedia_offdia} shows the $\gamma$--$h$ phase diagrams for $\alpha = 0.38$ and $\Delta = 2$ at a low temperature of $T = 0.05$ and a higher-harmonic wave-vector parameter of $\xi = 0.875$.
 The S-SkL state exists in the range of $0.4 \lesssim \gamma \le 1$, which indicates the importance of the contribution from the interorbital coupling.
 Notably, the emergence of the 2$Q$~VII phase, which does not appear at $\alpha = 0.3$, $0.38$, or $0.408$, and the 2$Q$~VIII phase, which is absent at $\alpha = 0.3$ and $0.38$, indicates that, at $\alpha = 0.38$, the system exhibits a trend similar to that for $\alpha = 0.6124$ and $0.65$.
-The weaker interorbital coupling leads to enhanced orbital selectivity and effectively influences the anisotropy between the diagonal and off-diagonal orbital sectors, thereby promoting the emergence of new double-$Q$ states.
+The weaker interorbital coupling leads to enhanced orbital selectivity and effectively influences the anisotropy between the diagonal and off-diagonal orbital sectors, thereby promoting the emergence of double-$Q$ states.
+Notably, we find another topologically trivial soliton state as the interorbital coupling is weakened, R-MBL~II, which does not appear in the $\alpha$-dependent phase diagrams in Sec.~\ref{subsec:alpha}.
+In contrast to R-MBL~I, R-MBL~II has a finite $J^z_{\bm{Q}'_2}$ component, leading to a distinct real-space magnetic texture.
+Table~\ref{table:ssf_offdia} and Fig.~\ref{fig_RealspaceSfChirality_offdia} summarize the characteristics of the obtained magnetic-moment configurations.

-Table~\ref{table:ssf_offdia} and Fig.~\ref{fig_RealspaceSfChirality_offdia} summarize the characteristics of the obtained newly emergent magnetic-moment configurations.
 These results confirm that the interorbital coupling (i.e., multiorbital effect) plays a crucial role in stabilizing the S-SkL state in $f$-electron multiorbital systems.